 21. Collapsible colander

 Just like the collapsible containers, the collapsible colander is a useful item for your van life.
 Of course, you can get a regular one, but when you have limited kitchen space, this collapsible item is the best.

 A funky collapsible washing-up bowl is another super useful campervan accessory.
 Apart from washing up, it's also handy for carrying your dishes to the washing-up room at a campsite.

-Okay, this is not a revelation, but it’s important to invest in a sturdy tools to help you create some great food on the go.
-It’s worth paying once for some better kitchen kit than have it break in the middle of nowhere!
+Okay, this is not a revelation, but it's important to invest in sturdy tools to help you create some great food on the go.
+It's worth paying once for some better kitchen kit than having it break in the middle of nowhere!